Davie County house fire ruled murder-suicide; 4 shot, killed

 DAVIE COUNTY, N.C.
-(WGHP) — Four family members were shot and killed on Monday in a Cooleemee home, and a fire was intentionally set in the home, according to the Davie County Sheriff’s Office.
+(WGHP) — Four family members were shot and killed on Monday in a Davie County home, and a fire was intentionally set in the home, according to the Davie County Sheriff’s Office.

 On Monday afternoon, four family members were found dead inside a home off of Junction Road.